 Dieser Beitrag ist auch verfügbar auf: Deutsch (German)

-Today I share with you my adapted version of Canada’s favourite Carrot Cake recipe.
+Today I share with you my adapted version of Canadian Living’s Best Carrot Cake recipe.
+My carrot cake is made without cream cheese icing but using a mascarpone frosting.

-The German Carrot Cake is one of my favourite cakes ever.
-It’s heavy on the ground nuts and carrots and comes with a simple chocolate or lemon glaze instead of cream cheese Icing.
+German Carrot Cake is one of my favourite cakes ever.
+It’s heavy on the ground hazelnuts and grated carrots and comes with a simple chocolate or lemon glaze instead of cream cheese Icing.

-The Carrot Cake came out very good but a bit less exciting and moist than I had hoped for so I made a few adjustments to it to up the moistness by including some soaked raisins and more pineapples.
+The Canadian Living “Best Carrot Cake” came out very good but a bit less exciting and moist than I had hoped for so I made a few adjustments to it to up the moistness by including some soaked raisins and more pineapples.

 I also brushed the cake with a mix of pineapple juice and rum – an old bakers’ secret – to add a bit of extra moistness.
 This step really takes the cake to the next level.